bolon667/SGDK_PlatformerStudio/README.md

 - Chunk entity load optimization.
 You can choose between no optimization (all level entities in RAM), and chunk optimization (load entity only from on-screen chunks).
 - Scene mode.
 You can shoose between scene and level mode.

+# What needs to be done
+- Fix bugs
+- Add more engines (like shmup, rpg, vn, engine)
+- Add custom animations.

 # Warning
 This programm in early development, if you will get bugs, tell me about them in **Issues** tab